 - Fire ants were first discovered at the Port of Brisbane and at Richlands in February 2001.
 It is estimated that fire ants were here at least 20 years prior to this.
 Fortunately, we believe the pest was identified before it had caused significant damage or spread too far for eradication.

-- Spread from the initial Brisbane infestation led to a number of small outlying infestations around the greater Brisbane area including Ipswich Logan and Redlands.
+- Spread from the initial Brisbane infestation led to infestations around the greater Brisbane area including Ipswich, Logan and Redlands.
 Isolated infestations have also been found in the Scenic Rim, Gold coast and Lockyer Valley areas.

 Odour detection dogs can find nests undetectable to the human eye.